Shaya (singer)

-Marianna Chantelle Hansen (Μαριάννα Χάνσεν; born 17 February 1983), known professionally as Shaya, is a Danish-Greek singer.
-She was a member of the girl band Hi-5, the result of the Greek version of the talent show Popstars.
-She is currently pursuing a solo career and finished fifth in Greece's version of Dancing on Ice.
+Marianna Chantelle Hansen (Μαριάννα Χάνσεν; born 17 February 1983), known professionally as Shaya, is a Danish-born Greek singer.
+She was a member of the girl pop band Hi-5, the result of the Greek version of the talent show Popstars in 2003.

 Biography

 Early life

 Shaya was born in Copenhagen, Denmark to a Danish father and an Indo-Guyanese mother.
 The family moved to Sweden after her parents' divorce when she was 6.
 At the age of 12, Shaya and her family immigrated once more, settling in Thessaloniki, Greece.
 Her mother was a DJ before Shaya's birth.
 Although Shaya enjoyed singing and dancing from a young age, including performing with SambaSchools in Copenhagen Carnival, she became interested in becoming a singer by luck when she was persuaded to get on stage to sing a song with co-workers after work at a club she worked at in Kavala around age 18.